M17-Project/M17_spec/docs/ip_encapsulation.rst

   | 4-9   | 6-byte 'From' callsign including module in last character (e.g. "A1BCD   D") encoded as per `Address Encoding` |
   +-------+----------------------------------------------------------------------------------------------------------------+

-Upon receing a PING, the client replies with a PONG
+Upon receivng a PING, the client replies with a PONG

 DISC
 ~~~~~~~~~~~~~~~~~